-- volatility in worldwide demand for oil and natural gas and related prices; - adverse trends in the oil and gas exploration, development and production industry, including increased preference for newer or unconventional opportunities such as shale; - the failure to maintain an acceptable safety record; - the loss of a major customer; - consolidation of our customer base; - · the inability to maintain or replace our vessels as they age; - the inability to complete the separation due to the failure to satisfy conditions to completion of such transaction, including required regulatory approvals; - the failure of the separation to occur for any other reason; - the effect of the separation on our business relationships, operating results and business generally; - the less diversified nature of our business and operations after the separation; - general competitive, economic, political and market conditions and fluctuations; - · actions taken, laws and regulations enacted, or conditions imposed by the U.S. and foreign governments; - · regulatory changes that adversely affect our business; and - adverse outcomes of pending or threatened litigation or government investigations.
+- volatility in worldwide demand for oil and natural gas and related prices; - adverse trends in the oil and gas exploration, development and production industry, including increased preference for newer or unconventional opportunities such as shale; - the failure to maintain an acceptable safety record; - · the loss of a major customer; - consolidation of our customer base; - · the inability to maintain or replace our vessels as they age; - the inability to complete the separation due to the failure to satisfy conditions to completion of such transaction, including required regulatory approvals; - the failure of the separation to occur for any other reason; - · the effect of the separation on our business relationships, operating results and business generally; - the less diversified nature of our business and operations after the separation; - general competitive, economic, political and market conditions and fluctuations; - · actions taken, laws and regulations enacted, or conditions imposed by the U.S. and foreign governments; - regulatory changes that adversely affect our business; - adverse outcomes of pending or threatened litigation or government investigations; and - the existence of a material weakness in our internal control over financial reporting and the ineffectiveness of our disclosure controls and procedures.